rgrannell1/polonium/README.md

 Polonium passwords only have *application* specific salts, not user-specific salts.
 Two users that share a salt ('facebook') and master password ('password123') will share the same output password.
-Not every website will salt passwords properly, so use a unique master password.
+For this and many other reasons, **use a unique master password.**

 * Currently untested.